Ollie

 How to Pronounce Ollie

 Our model has identified 3 different pronunciations for the name Ollie.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 71.4% confident that Ollie is pronounced as AH-lee.
-The next most likely pronunciation is OH-lee, at 14.3% confidence.
+Our model is 71.4% confident that Ollie is pronounced as AH-lee, which has 2 syllables.
+The next most likely pronunciation is AW-lee, at 14.3% confidence, with 2 syllables.

 2